 A yeast infection in your baby can be a scary issue as a new mom.
 No matter how many times you quickly change your baby, diaper rash is almost inevitable.
 What may start off looking like a diaper rash, however, may actually be something more – a yeast infection.
 This is a more painful and long-lasting rash that even baby boys can get, as I recently discovered with my 1 month old.
+Thankfully, I have some tried and true natural home remedies for yeast infections that have worked very well for me!

 I noticed my little guy’s skin in between the folds by his groin was starting to rub raw when he was about 2 weeks old.
 It began to spread down his leg and began oozing a whitish substance.
 Then it started on the left side – same exact spot and characteristics.
 Finally, about a week into the continued growth of split skin and redness, we noticed underneath his (adorable!) double chin the same thing was happening.